hariom09090/Logger/README.md

 ## License

 This project is licensed under the MIT License.
 This means that you are free to use, modify, and distribute the code for any purpose, including commercial use.
+See the [LICENSE](LICENSE) file for details.

 ## Made with love by Hari Om